MUSJAZZ 2070 - Jazz Performance Advanced 2A

 North Terrace Campus - Semester 2 - 2022

 General Course Information

-Course Code MUSJAZZ 2070 Course Jazz Performance Advanced 2A Coordinating Unit Elder Conservatorium of Music Term Semester 1 Level Undergraduate Location/s North Terrace Campus Units 3 Contact Up to 2 hours per week Available for Study Abroad and Exchange N Prerequisites MUSJAZZ 1071 or outstanding achievement in MUSJAZZ 1001 Incompatible MUSJAZZ 2001 Restrictions Available to Bachelor of Music students only.
-BY PERMISSION ONLY Course Description This course is available BY PERMISSION ONLY.
+Course Code MUSJAZZ 2070 Course Jazz Performance Advanced 2A Coordinating Unit Elder Conservatorium of Music Term Semester 2 Level Undergraduate Location/s North Terrace Campus Units 3 Contact Up to 2 hours per week Available for Study Abroad and Exchange Y Prerequisites MUSJAZZ 1071 or outstanding achievement in MUSJAZZ 1001 Incompatible MUSJAZZ 2001 Restrictions Available to BMus students only with approval of Course Coordinator Course Description This course is available BY PERMISSION ONLY.
 Entry will be determined on the basis of the pre-entry audition score and instrument sub-quotas.
-Students receive individual tuition for their instrument/voice (14 hours per semester).
+Students receive individual tuition for their instrument/voice (14 hours per Semester).
 Through the study of appropriate technical and jazz repertoire, students develop further advanced technical skills together with a high level of understanding in jazz style/interpretative principles.
 They are expected to perform their chosen repertoire with accuracy and fluency, displaying rhythmic control together with a very well developed creative and expressive sense.
 They need to demonstrate jazz improvisation in appropriate styles, exhibit a strong conceptual understanding of the compositions performed, together with an enhanced ability to communicate with their audience.

 The full timetable of all activities for this course can be accessed from Course Planner.

 Course Learning OutcomesOn successful completion of this course students will be able to: